-Adapted from Chronic Fatigue Syndrome, General Information from the Centers for Disease Control and Prevention.
+List adapted from the Centers for Disease Control and Prevention

-CFS significantly affects a person's ability to work and perform activities of daily living, though CFS may impact individuals differently.
-There is no set treatment for CFS, though strategies exist to manage or alleviate the symptoms.
+Though CFS may impact individuals differently, it can significantly affect a person's ability to work and perform routine daily activities.
+There is no set treatment for CFS, though strategies exist to manage or alleviate its symptoms.
 Some may recover enough to work, while others may remain homebound.
-In a few cases, individuals fully recover from CFS.
+In a few cases, individuals fully recovered from CFS.

-Finally, keep in mind that other conditions may also cause fatigue, including hypothyroidism, narcolepsy, sleep apnea, alcohol/drug abuse, depression, cancer, autoimmune disease, obesity, infection, and chronic mononucleosis.
-In any case, if you are experiencing fatigue that affects your ability to function, it's best to discuss this with your health care provider.
-For more information on Lyme disease and CFS, you may want to check out the following resources:
+There are, however, other conditions that may also cause fatigue, including hypothyroidism, narcolepsy, sleep apnea, alcohol or drug abuse, depression, cancer, autoimmune disease, obesity, infection, and chronic mononucleosis.
+In any case, if you are experiencing fatigue that affects your ability to function, consider having a discussion about this with your health care provider.
+For more information on Lyme disease and CFS, you may want to check out resources such as:

 Originally published Feb 16, 1995

 Can’t find information on the site about your health concern or issue?